isomerpages/mse-zerowaste/_recycle/01-why-recycle.md

 By reusing more we can save money and reduce the need to consume and produce more waste.

 You can make a difference!

+### Did you know?

+* Recycling 1,000kg of paper saves 17 trees.
+* Recycling an aluminium can saves 95% of the energy used to make a new one.
+* Recycling a glass bottle saves 30% of the energy used to make a new one.